bhargavdeshpande/GitHub_Notification_Bot/DESIGN.md

 <p align="center">
 <img align="center" width="550" src="https://media.github.ncsu.edu/user/11941/files/a39a7000-3121-11e9-8307-2ced799ca39b">
 </p>
-The image below is the page to which a user will be redirected based upon the notification clicked through the bot.
+The image above is the page to which a user will be redirected based upon the notification clicked through the bot.
 The user can be updated with all the changes in the GitHub repository through this process.

 ##### StoryBoard
 <p align="center">
 <img align="center" src="https://media.github.ncsu.edu/user/11941/files/ae550500-3121-11e9-8d4a-3644a18bf63e">
 </p>

+### Architecture Design
 #### Component Diagram
 <p align="center">
 <img align="center" src="https://media.github.ncsu.edu/user/11941/files/a8f7ba80-3121-11e9-91f1-5f87e7f969e8">